Steps To Fight Your HOA In Texas

-- Do you need an attorney to protect your property or homeowner rights against unlawful action by your HOA Board or property manager???
+- Do you need an attorney to fight your Texas HOA and protect your homeowner rights against unlawful action by your HOA Board or property manager???
 For tips on how to hire a Texas HOA attorney and referral info, go here...

 Expose & Report The Bad Characters

-If you have been affected unjustly by rogue board members or property management, this should be a driving force for you to take action to push for change in your local Texas HOA association and statewide.
+Have you have been affected unjustly by rogue board members, corrupt property management, or unethical attorneys???
+This should be a driving force for you to take action to push for change in your local Texas HOA association and statewide.

-- WRITE REVIEWS!!!
-Sharing honest and factual experiences can be one of the easiest ways to warn other unsuspecting consumers.
+- WRITE REVIEWS FOR THE PROPERTY MANAGEMENT AND ATTORNEYS!!!
+START A HOMEOWNER REVIEW WRITING CAMPAIGN.
+Sharing honest and factual experiences can be one of the easiest ways to warn other unsuspecting consumers AND put the offending parties on notice.
 Even if you prefer to provide a rating without comment, it is still helpful!
 Three of the top review sites are: 1) Yelp – this is a customer friendly site and reviews are more likely to “stick”.
 2) Google – this site caters more to businesses and gives them more control in removing unfavorable feedback, even if valid.
 3) Better Business Bureau – is a neutral platform and gives both parties the opportunity to respond to complaints and rebuttals before posting them to its website..